 1. Purchase a mobile home in a park

 Buying a mobile home in a park does not include purchase of the land it sits on.
 Mobile homeowners lease the property instead of owning it.
 You can invest in one or several homes in a single park.
 This would make it easy to manage your assets.
-But, you can also own homes in several different parks.
+But you can also own homes in several different parks.

 When renting these out for investment purposes, you’d include the cost of leasing the land as well as a rental charge for the home itself.
 The ease of not having to maintain the land is appealing.
 You’d just be responsible for maintenance of the home if issues arise (i.e., plumbing leaks, structure issues, air conditioner problems, etc.).

-2. Buy one that comes with property
+2. Invest in mobile homes that come with property

 Mobile homes for sale on private land typically involve purchase of the property, as well.
 If the property is not for sale, you can move the home to another location of your choosing to rent it out.